2bTwist/Practice-Leetcode/README.md

 You can find all these questions on <a href="https://neetcode.io/">NeetCode</a>

 ## Note
-Will be updating more questions as I go through them, please be patient
+Please make sure to run the .py program in the same directory as the .txt file Will be updating more questions as I go through them, please be patient